 Hotel Store RingheimVoss, Norway

-Today, we venture into the waterways of Norway — the fjords!
-Our morning begins with a 45-minute scenic transfer to Gudvangen, where we gear up for a glorious day on the Nærøyfjord, named by UNESCO as one of the world's natural wonders.
+Today, we venture into the waterways of Norway - the fjords!
+Our morning begins with a 1-hour scenic transfer to Flam, where we gear up for a glorious day of kayaking on the Aurlandsfjord, one of Norway's most picturesque fjords.
 Our guides offer expert instruction, and all necessary equipment is provided.

-Our adventure takes us past unique rock formations, waterfalls, and local small-scale farms.
-We stop for a break at a suitable pull out point and enjoy a delicious barbecue cooked by our guides.
+Our adventure takes us past unique rock formations, waterfalls, and local small farms.
+We stop for a break at a suitable landing point and enjoy a picnic lunch.

-The return journey in the afternoon brings very different views, looking at the inner part of the fjord back toward Gudvangen.
-Upon completion of our kayaking route, we enjoy some light refreshments before returning to our hotel, where we have a chance to freshen up before dinner.
+The return journey brings very different views, looking at the inner part of the fjord back toward Flam.
+Upon completion of our kayak route, we return to our hotel where we have a chance to freshen up before dinner.

-This morning we take a short walk from our hotel to the Voss Folkemuseum where we get the feeling of being transported back in time.
-When the Museum was founded in 1917 one of its main aims was to preserve the old farmstead at Mølster (Mølstertunet), where all the buildings still stand where they were once built.
-The wooden walls of the buildings have been weathered brownish-grey and the roofs are covered with timeless turf or ancient slates.
+After breakfast, we take a short walk from our hotel to the Voss Folkemuseum to be transported back in time.
+When the museum was founded in 1917, one of its goals was to preserve the old farmstead at Molster (Molstertunet), where all the buildings still stand where they were once built.
+The wooden walls of the buildings have been weathered brownish-grey and the roofs are covered with turf or ancient slates.
 Inside the old farmhouse the walls still give off the pungent smell of smoke from the open hearth.

-From here, we drive to the historical hotel and viewpoint of Stalheim, offering great views of the Nærøy Valley.
+From here, we drive to the historical hotel and viewpoint of Stalheim, offering extraordinary views of the Naeroy Valley.
 A short hike up the side valley brings us to the farm of Sivle, where we enjoy a local meal and hear about the old traditions of summer farming.

-As we depart, we take the steep serpentine road leading down the front side of the mountain.
-A spectacular view of Sivlefossen appears half way down the mountain as melting water plunges over the cliff edge, making its way from the mountains to the fjord.
+As we depart, we take the steep serpentine road leading down the front side of the mountain between two cascading waterfalls.
+To the north is the Sivlefossen waterfall, and to the south, the Stalheimsfossen waterfall.
+As melting water plunges over the cliff edge it makes its way from the mountains to the fjord.

 Early this afternoon, we visit the Hopperstad Stave Church in Vik.
 Believed to have been built around 1130, it is one of the oldest stave churches in existence.
 Inside, we see examples of carvings from the Middle Ages, and a guided tour of the church offers insight into the era connecting modern day Christianity and Viking beliefs.

-Mid-afternoon we cross the Sognefjord and reach the township of Balestrand, where we check in to our fjordside Kviknes Hotel.
+Later today, we cross the Sognefjord and reach the township of Balestrand to check in to our waterfront hotel.

 Kviknes HotelBalestrand, Norway